mbhushan909/Amazon_Automotive_Reviews_LDAvis/README.md

 This data set consisted of 10 columns and 20473 rows.
 But the data of our interest was mainly the "reviewText" column.
 Therefore a corpus with mainly the reviewText column was created for our usage.
 The complete code can be found in the <b><i>Code</b></i> section of this documentation.

+This analysis is conducted over automotive parts that are sold on Amazon and the reviews that Amazon customers have posted from May 1996 to July 2014.

+Upon viewing the visualization, the initial page with no topic selected shows the most used or most frequently occuring words in the corpus of this review text.
+It is evident from the LDAvis visualization that the most frequent word from the top 30 is "car" and one would think that's obvious since the reviews are on automotive parts.
+The word car has appeared close to 7750 times.
+When you hover over the word car from the list of the top 30 Salient features, the topics that have the menion of "car" get enlarged.
+And so it can be seen that topics 4 and topic 13 have no mentions of the word car at all and based on the sizes of the topics, one can comprehend that topic 2 has the mention of car the most.

+To check for its autenticity, we select [Topic 2](https://rawgit.com/mbhushan909/Amazon_Automotive_Reviews_LDAvis/master/Atomotive_5/index.html#topic=2&lambda=0.5&term=) and it becomes clear that car is indeed the most frequent feature of that topic appearing approximately around 2200 times.
+Second of all, when you go through the list of features of Topic 2 one can predict that this topic is mostly related to cleaning/washing products related to cars.

 ___
 <p align="center"> <b><i>Code</b></i></p>